 1-Year 5-Year 10-Year

-Markets Po ortfolio -
+io - Instituti ional Clas S

--3.41% 8.78% 6.47%
+-27.66% -4.02% 1.01%

--3.43% 8.67% 6.38%
+-27.57% -4.06% 0.95%

--1.76% 7.04% 5.30%
+-16.01% -2.81% 0.93%

--2.54% 9.88% 5.49%
+-20 09% -1 /0% 1.44%

--3.41% -3.43% -1.76% -3.43% 8.67% -1.76% 7.04%
+io - Instituti -27.66% -27.57% -16.01% -2.81%

-After-tax returns in the table above are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+1After-tax returns in the table above are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+The return after taxes on distributions and sale of Portfolio shares may exceed the Portfolio's other returns due to an assumed tax benefit from any losses on a sale of Portfolio shares at the end of the measurement period.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown, and after-tax returns shown are not relevant to investors who hold their Portfolio shares through tax-deferred arrangements, such as 401(k) plans or Individual Retirement Accounts.

-Scott Crawshaw, Craig Shaw, Pradipta Chakrabortty, and Richard Schmidt serve as the portfolio managers of the Emerging Markets Portfolio.
-Mr. Crawshaw has held his position since June 2014, Mr. Shaw has held his position since December 2006, Mr. Chakrabortty has held his position since January 2015, and Mr. Schmidt has held his position since December 2011.
+Scott Crawshaw, Pradipta Chakrabortty, Richard Schmidt and Lee Gao serve as the portfolio managers of the Emerging Markets Portfolio.
+Mr. Crawshaw has held his position since June 2014, Mr. Chakrabortty has held his position since January 2015, Mr. Schmidt has held his position since December 2011 and Mr. Gao has held his position since January 2023.
 Messrs.
-Crawshaw and Shaw are the co-lead portfolio managers.
-Effective July 1, 2022, Messrs.
-Chakrabortty and Crawshaw will serve as co-lead portfolio managers and Mr. Shaw will no longer serve as a portfolio manager of the Portfolio.
+Crawshaw and Chakrabortty are the co-lead portfolio managers.

 The minimum initial investment in the Institutional Class of the Portfolio is \$500,000.
 Additional purchases may be for any amount.
 You may purchase, redeem (sell) or exchange shares of the Portfolio on any business day through certain authorized brokers and other financial intermediaries or directly from the Portfolio by mail, telephone, or wire.
-Shares of the Emerging Markets Portfolio may not be available for purchase by all investors through financial intermediaries.
-For more information, see the section captioned "Shareholder Information-Purchase and Redemption of Shares" in the Portfolio's prospectus.